-- A. Tsehootsooi Middle School athletic programs have been noted for their success in competition across the state.
-Athletic programs offered by the district and approved by the Arizona Interscholastic Association (A.I.A.)
-Inc. include: - BOYS programs: Football, Wrestling, Basketball, Track & Field - GIRLS programs: Volleyball, Wrestling, Basketball, Track & Field - B. The following requirements apply to students wishing to participate in interscholastic sports at our School: - A physical examination on file with an annual health check-up form for each year of participation. - Forms are available at Student Services, Athletic Director's Office or the Website, www.wrschool.net. - A copy of your Birth Certificate or a Tribal Certificate of Birth - The student-athlete's compliance with the Extra-Curricular Policy and with all AIA regulations. - A parent permission form must be on file. - A medical release form must be on file. - The Counseling Department or registrar must sign a grade check and an eight (8) -semester rule release. - The student must not have turned nineteen (19) years of age before September 1 of the current year of competition.
+Tsehootsooi Middle School athletic programs have been noted for their success in competition across the state.

+Athletic programs offered by the district and approved by the Northern Arizona Interscholastic Conference (N.A.I.C.)
+Inc. include:

+- BOYS programs: Football, Wrestling, Basketball, Track & Field - GIRLS programs: Volleyball, Wrestling, Basketball, Track & Field

+The following requirements apply to students wishing to participate in interscholastic sports at our School:

+- A physical examination on file with an annual health check-up form for each year of participation. - Forms are available at Student Services, Athletic Director's Office or the Website, www.wrschool.net. - A copy of your Birth Certificate or a Tribal Certificate of Birth - The student-athlete's compliance with the Extra-Curricular Policy and with all NAIC regulations. - A parent permission form must be on file. - A medical release form must be on file. - The Counseling Department or registrar must sign a grade check and an eight (8) semester rule release.

-C. NO PASS - NO PLAY
+NO PASS - NO PLAY Definitions:

-Definitions: Competitive Events: are those scheduled activities with other schools that involve more than one school, where a championship, winner, or rating is determined.
+Competitive Events: are those scheduled activities with other schools that involve more than one school, where a championship, winner, or rating is determined.

 Eligibility: The "No Pass, No Play" rule is in effect for all interscholastic contests.
-To be eligible to participate in extra-curricular activities, a student shall be required to earn a passing grade in each course in which he/she is enrolled and maintain satisfactory progress toward promotion or graduation.
+To be eligible to participate in extracurricular activities, a student shall be required to earn a passing grade in each course in which he/she is enrolled and maintain satisfactory progress toward promotion or graduation.
 (Incompletes are considered an "F" until made up) The grading interval for eligibility is 1 week.
 Passing grades shall be determined on a cumulative basis, from the beginning of instruction to the recording of a final grade for the course.
 Grade checks will be made every 2 weeks to assure compliance with the "No Pass, No Play" policy.
 Student athletes are required to provide a copy of their progress reports every Monday to their coach.
 It is the Athletic Director and coach's responsibility to ensure that student athletes who have 1 or more failing grades do not participate in games or travel until the failing grade(s) are/is removed from the student's progress report.